TechLauncher Course Outline

 Co-Taught Courses

-If you would like to join a Techlauncher cohort, you can do so by enrolling in any on the following courses:
+If you would like to join a TechLauncher cohort, you can do so by enrolling in any of the following courses:

-Note: Please contact an examiner if you wish to join the cohort by enrolling in COMP3710.
+Note: Please contact a convenor if you wish to join the cohort or have questions about enrolment.

 Teaching Staff

-The course conveners are listed on the Contact page.
+The course convenors are listed on the Contact page.

 Delivering Value